taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"*Woooooooow...!*"**

 Min let's Asoka and Iri take in the breathtaking view, eyes glistening with pride as she surveys the reforestation efforts of the Automata.
-Min is standing, spikes on her feet keeping her anchored to the tree platform, while Asoka, less comfortable in the canopy, sits and cluthes nearby branches with their hands.
+Min is standing, spikes on her feet keeping her anchored to the tree platform, while Asoka, less comfortable in the canopy, kneels and cluthes nearby branches with their hands.

 Min: **"I used to wonder why Amadou kept being so obsessed with the Orbiters -- hadn't they hurt him enough?
 Wasn't re-growing the Amazon Rainforest a big enough dream?
 But now, I have my own reasons to be obsessed..."**